kdaya001/tic-tac-toe/README.md

 * Create a function to add the active players token to chosen (empty) box
 * Add click event listeners to container div for the 3x3 grid (to utilise [bubbling](https://developer.mozilla.org/en-US/docs/Web/API/Event/bubbles))
     * Use event.target to set or get the value of the clicked box/inner `div`
+    * Use logic to ensure an existing selection cannot be overwritten
 * Track active player using a variable
 * Track player tokens in an object